 Also a great gimmick on Google – scroll down the result page and check the graphic on the right showing “Popular Times”.
 You can avoid a large number of people in the museum, if you don’t go during peak hours.

 Recommendation: Visit the museum of your choice during an unpopular time.
 Check google to see the peak hours of a museum during the week and the day and avoid them.
+Or learn something by yourself:

 Things to AVOID in Hawaii